constantin50/machine_learning/qa_system/tagger/readme.md

-## Dataset of tagged questions
+## Dataset of Tagged Questions

-Dataset contains 450 tagged questions on different topics
+The dataset contains 450 tagged questions on different topics

 ```
 how do doctors diagnose bone cancer?
 is a tensor independent of any basis?
 ```

-to each question set of POS-tags is assigned, list of tags:
+To each question a set of POS-tags is associated, the list of tags:

 ```
 'WH' - WH-word (what, where, how, etc.)